scottywz/un-startssl-ify/README.md

  * `letsencrypt certonly --webroot -w <web-root>` will let you get certificates without having to shut down your server temporarily.
-Just make sure that paths that start with `/.well-known/acme-challenge/` get served from the `web-root` that you specify in the command.
+Just make sure that paths that start with `/.well-known/acme-challenge/` get served from the `web-root` that you specify in the command (the client will create the `.well-known` subdirectory inside `web-root`).
+You can also have your server serve *just* the ACME challenge directory from a separate web root.
 The `certonly` part will also cause it to *only* get the certificate, so that you can install it manually.
  * If you don't like giving the client root access, there are [plenty of other clients—and libraries for many programming languages—available](https://community.letsencrypt.org/t/list-of-client-implementations/2103).
 Knock yourself out.
  * If you can't or don't want to generate certificates on the server itself,